BLCK-B/MusicReleaseTracker/.github/ISSUE_TEMPLATE/critical.md

 ---

-What is your environment / OS?
+Check that this issue or similar does not already exist. environment / OS

+MRT version

 Describe your issue and steps to reproduce or a screenshot.